 A question arises here that even after forty years since we put a man on the moon, why does the ability to reproduce odor effectively in movie theaters still elude us?

 One of the major reasons for this being that compared to the other senses, the sense of smell is not as well understood.
 We perceive smell in the same way we perceive any other sense; odor is detected by distinct sensory cells which predominantly reside in a cavity at the back of your nose.
 A message is triggered to the brain as soon as these cells detect molecules of an odor.
-Unfortunately, we still do not have a clear picture of how the sensory cells perceive a smell and how does the brain differentiate between different odors.
-This severely restricts our ability to build a technology which can effectively reproduce odor.
+Unfortunately, we still do not have a clear picture of how the sensory cells perceive a smell and how does the brain differentiates between different odors.
+This severely restricts our ability to build a technology that can effectively reproduce odor.

-There are other challenges which seem mundane but are tricky nonetheless when it comes to introducing fragrance in movie theatres.
+There are other challenges that seem mundane but are tricky nonetheless when it comes to introducing fragrance in movie theatres.
 For instance, how do you ensure that the odor is uniformly spread across the theatre in a significant amount so as to be noticed by all the viewers at the same time?
 It also needs to be ensured that the time at which an odor reaches a viewer exactly coincides with the scene being shown on the screen and additionally the smell should quickly dissipate to make way for the next odor.

 Research On Digital Scent Technology – Can It Work?

-Digital smell technology can immensely influence the future of a plethora of industries including but not limited to movies, marketing, education, games and music – if only we build it right.
-The only problems are those listed under challenges in above sections.
+Digital smell technology can immensely influence the future of a plethora of industries including but not limited to movies, marketing, education, games, and music – if only we build it right.
+The only problems are those listed under challenges in the above sections.
 Once researchers are able to provide instant, uniform transfer and fast dissipation of smell, the digital scent technology might work better.
 That, in turn, may mean some reconstruction in theaters as well.

-Assisted By & With Inputs From: Swagat Karnany.
+Assisted By & With Inputs From Swagat Karnany.